sindresorhus/on-change/readme.md

 Function that gets called anytime the object changes.

 The function receives three arguments:
-1. A path to the value that was changed (a change to "c" in the above example would return "a.b.0.c").
+1. A path to the value that was changed.
+A change to `c` in the above example would return `a.b.0.c`.
 2. The new value at the path.
 3. The previous value at the path.